nlfiedler/zorigami/NOTES.md

 #### Backup

-1. Look for a pending `index` snapshot; if none then:
+1. Check for a existing snapshot:
-    1. Generate the tree objects to represent the state of the dataset.
+    1. If present but lacking `end_time` value, continue backup procedure
-    1. Add a special snapshot record named `index` to track work in progress.
+    1. Otherwise, generate the tree objects to represent the state of the dataset
 1. Find the differences from the previous snapshot.
-1. If there are no changes, delete `index` snapshot record, exit the procedure.
+1. If there are no changes, delete snapshot record, exit the procedure.
 1. Sync with any configured peers to get recent chunk updates.
 1. For each new/changed file, check if record exists; if not:
     1. For small files, treat as a single chunk